MicrosoftDocs/customer-insights/ci-docs/customer-insights-dataverse.md

 1. Execute `ByolSetup.ps1` in Windows PowerShell by providing the Azure subscription ID containing your Azure Data Lake Storage, storage account name, resource group name, and the Reader and Contributor security group ID values.
 Open the PowerShell script in an editor to review additional information and the implemented logic.

    This script adds the required role-based access control for the Microsoft Dataverse service and any Dataverse-based business applications.
-It also updates the Access Control List (ACL) on the *CustomerInsights* container for the security groups created with the `CreateSecurityGroups.ps1` script.
+It also updates the Access Control List (ACL) on the `customerinsights` container for the security groups created with the `CreateSecurityGroups.ps1` script.
 The Contributor group is given *rwx* permission and Readers group is given *r-x* permission only.

 1. Copy the output string which looks like: `https://DVBYODLDemo/customerinsights?rg=285f5727-a2ae-4afd-9549-64343a0gbabc&cg=720d2dae-4ac8-59f8-9e96-2fa675dbdabc`